Rurikoin Temple Kyoto: Picturesque Temple with Maple Leaves

 The large temple complex is surrounded by beautiful nature and includes several notable landmarks such as the beautiful entrance and approach, the Japanese-style gardens “Ruri no Niwa” and “Garyo no Niwa”, the drawing room “Shoin”, the teahouse “Kikaku-tei” and more.

 Rurikoin Temple is one of the most attractive and hard-to-visit tourist sites in Kyoto as the temple is open for public only twice a year in spring and autumn.
 The main attraction of the temple is maple trees which display astonishing scenery collaborating with the historical buildings and traditional Japanese gardens at the temple.
 The fresh green maple leaves and moss can be seen during spring, and the green colour gets even deeper during summer.
 Leaves turn into warm colour during autumn.

-Kyoto is especially a famous destination for autumn leaves season, and Rurikoin Temple is highly popular spots as a large number of visitors come to capture the spectacular autumn scenery only this time of the year.
+Kyoto is especially a famous destination for autumn leaves season, and Rurikoin Temple is a highly popular spot as a large number of visitors come to capture the spectacular autumn scenery only this time of the year.
 Maple trees at the temple displays various warm colours in gradation and the beautiful contrast with green moss can be enjoyed.

 Rurikoin Temple is famous for the iconic scenery which can is found at the second floor of the Shoin building, displaying colourful autumn leaves from the open window.
 There is a large lacquered black table in the room which works as a mirror and reflects the autumn leaves scenery and creates a breathtaking scenery.
 This view of the reflected leaves is called “Yuka Momiji” (Yuka means floor and Momiji means maple (leaves) in Japanese), and this picturesque autumn scenery at Rurikoin Temple has become hugely famous across the world through the social media recently, and attracts even larger number of visitors every year.